Rates

 What is a consultation?

-A consultation is a brief 20-minute free appointment where the therapist and client(s) ask questions that help them decide whether the therapeutic relationship feels like a good fit.
+A consultation is a brief appointment where the therapist and client(s) ask questions that help them decide whether the therapeutic relationship feels like a good fit.
 It isn’t therapy, and the client is welcome to schedule as many consultations with different therapists as they’d like.
 Explore your options!

 How do I know if it’s a good fit?